 And when he had opened the third seal, I heard the third beast say, Come and see.
 And I beheld, and lo a black horse; and he that sat on him had a pair of balances in his hand.
 And I heard a voice in the midst of the four beasts say, A measure of wheat for a penny, and three measures of barley for a penny; and see thou hurt not the oil and the wine.
 (Revelation 6:5-6)

 The third seal shows that food prices will rise astronomically since we know from the parable of the laborers in the vineyard (Matthew 20:2) that a penny at the time of Jesus was equivalent to a day’s wage.
 This means that we will have to work a full day to be able to buy a single measure of wheat or three measures of barley, an amount of food that’s insufficient to nourish an individual, never mind a family.
 These exorbitant food prices will lead to great famine throughout the world.
-This is another attempt by Satan to destroy all of humanity.
+This is another attempt by Satan to destroy all of mankind.
 Cross-reference Matthew 24:7-8: “For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.
 All these are the beginning of sorrows.”
 Mark 13:8 echoes this: “For nation shall rise against nation, and kingdom against kingdom: and there shall be earthquakes in divers places, and there shall be famines and troubles: these are the beginnings of sorrows.”

 The Fourth Seal: Death in One Quarter of the Earth